Napoleonic Code: Other French Napoleonic-era codes

-The French Revolution's Declaration of the Rights of Man and of the Citizen declared that suspects were presumed to be innocent until they had been declared guilty by a court.
-A concern of Bonaparte's was the possibility of arbitrary arrest, or excessive remand (imprisonment prior to a trial).
-Bonaparte remarked that care should be taken to preserve personal freedoms, especially when the case was before the Imperial Court: "these courts would have a great strength, they should be prohibited from abusing this situation against weak citizens without connections."
-However, remand still was the usual procedure for defendants suspected of serious crimes such as murder.
+The French Revolution's Declaration of the Rights of Man and of the Citizen enunciated the presumption of innocence until found guilty.
+Concerned by the possibility of arbitrary arrest and detention, or excessive remand, Napoleon remarked that care should be taken to preserve personal freedoms, especially before the Imperial Court: "these courts would have a great strength, they should be prohibited from abusing this situation against weak citizens without connections."
+However, remand still was usual for defendants suspected of serious crimes such as murder.

-The possibility of lengthy remand periods was one reason why the Napoleonic Code was criticized for its de facto presumption of guilt, particularly in common law countries.
-Another reason was the combination of magistrate and prosecutor in one position.
-However, the legal proceedings did not have de jure presumption of guilt; for instance, the juror's oath explicitly required that the jury not betray the interests of the defendants and not ignore the means of defense.
+The possibility of lengthy remand periods was one criticism—particularly voiced in common law countries—of the Napoleonic Code.
+Another concern was the combination of magistrate and prosecutor into a single role.
+However, once the work of the juge d'instruction was completed, the trial itself followed the principle of presumption of innocence; for example, the juror's oath explicitly required jurors not to betray the interests of the defendants or ignore their defence.